-Students of the Physiotherapy Assistant program will participate in anatomy workshops at the University of Guelph; they will also receive CPR and First Aid training.
+Students of the Physiotherapy Assistant program will receive CPR and First Aid training.

 Physiotherapy Assistants administer rehabilitation treatments to patients under the direction of, and as assistants to, a Physiotherapist.
 Graduates may work in entry-level Physiotherapy Assistant positions in work settings such as hospitals, private rehabilitation clinics, rehabilitation centers, long-term care facilities, retirement homes, sports medicine clinics, community health care agencies, and other healthcare settings.

 Some career and education options may require advanced degrees, further training or experience.

 Employers Who Have Hired triOS Grads